 To schedule a visit, choose one of the options listed below or contact your admission counselor to discuss what options would be the best fit for you.

 An individual visit has a much more flexible itinerary than group visits, with appointments offered Monday through Friday, year round.
 Most visits include a campus tour and a meeting with your admission counselor, but you can personalize your visit to fit your interests.
 By request, we can also set up appointments with professors in any academic department, coaches or staff members in other areas of interest.
-We'll treat you to lunch in one of our dining halls if you're on campus during lunchtime.
+If available, we'll also treat you to lunch in one of our dining halls if you're on campus during lunchtime.

 Admitted Student Day agenda runs from 8:15 a.m. to 3:00 p.m.
 Check-in begins 30 minutes prior to the program.